DwightIvany/finance/NetWorth/2023/Ivany Family Financial Report 2023.md

 ## ​T. Ivany Funds

 The kids are essentially unfunded with essential float.
 Tuskar should elevate to reasonable expense petty cash, and debt card access.
-Tully is running a portion of our flexline.
+Tully is essentially banking an inverted LoC (he decides how much that we do not hold on our flex-line and we pay him monthly interest.

 ## ​Debt Free

 We have long aspired to reduce the stress of debt; however, home ownership has saddled us with a mortgage.
-This year we reduced our debt by about $4k.
+This year we reduced our debt by about **$22k.**

 ## ​Live a Beautiful Life